maartenpaauw/model-states-for-filament-docs/README.md

 #### Transition Preparation

 > [!TIP]
-> More information about transition configuration can be found on the official Spatie
+> For more information about transition configuration, refer to the official Spatie
 > [documentation](https://spatie.be/docs/laravel-model-states/v2/working-with-transitions/02-custom-transition-classes).

-Spatie Laravel model states offers support for custom transition classes.
+Spatie Laravel model states offer support for custom transition classes.
 All custom transition classes must implement the `FilamentSpatieTransition` interface and use the `ProvidesSpatieTransitionToFilament` trait before they can be used within Filament.

-Here is an example `PendingToFailed` transition class with the modification is place.
+Here is an example of the `PendingToFailed` transition class with the necessary modifications in place.

 ```php
 <?php